 - Fuel negative emotions.

 Striving unsuccessfully for that elusive state where there are no flaws or defects makes people feel inferior, resentful, unappreciated, and unfulfilled.
-They’re full of self-doubt.
+Perfection purists are often full of self-doubt.
 Maybe anger, too.
-Perfectionism reduces people’s level of playfulness and willingness to take risks.
+Perfectionism reduces people’s level of playfulness, curiosity, and willingness to take risks.